EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ~~~

 This is necessary whenever the [valence-core partitioning changes]( /docs/outputs/lmfa_output/#self-consistent-density) through the addition or removal of a local orbital.
-Even though **lmfa**{: style="color: blue"} writes the atomic to _atm.pbte_{: style="color: green"}, this file will need modification because the
+Even though **lmfa**{: style="color: blue"} writes the atomic to _atm.pbte_{: style="color: green"}, this file will change when
-partitioning between core and valence will change (core and valence densities are kept separate) with the introduction of local orbitals, as described next.
+partitioning between core and valence will change with the introduction of local orbitals, as described next.
+This is because core and valence densities are kept separately.

 ###### _Relativistic core levels_
 {::comment}